 One of THE easiest, and most important, ways to grow your business online is by social media participation.
 This is true whether you sell/ work from a physical location, or primarily online, such as with an eBay or Etsy store.
-Business growth online is so much more difficult to achieve without a working, running social media base, including followers, views, and constant traffic.
+Business growth online can be difficult to achieve without a working, running social media base, including followers, views, and constant traffic.

 To be able to boost your business, you need at least basic social media knowledge.
 But not just how to pin or tumble, post or tweet; you need to know how to do so in a way that does not deter viewers, but brings them in without spamming.
 I’ll get in to that to an extent today.

 Why You Need It

 The human is evolving.
 No, we aren’t growing wings, or gills, or learning how to communicate telepathically.
 We’re evolving socially.
 Where once hand- sealed, hand- written letters, which took days or even weeks to arrive, were considered a legitimate form of regular communication between loved ones, now we have the ability to instantly learn about and connect to total strangers from an entirely different country.
 The human is becoming a sort of social superhuman, with an interconnected (Internet- based) dynamic that functions almost like its own organism.